OWASP/samm/v2.0/beta/core/operations/o-incident-management.md

 Correlation of logs is used for incident detection for all reasonable incident scenarios.
 In case the log data for incident detection is not available, such state is documented as a defect, triaged and handled upon according to the resulting priority / SLA.

 The quality of the incident detection is not dependant on the time or day of the event.
-In case the alert is not acted upon within a defined time, further contact according to a defined escalation paths are notified.
+In case the alert is not acted upon within a defined time, further contact according to a defined escalation path are notified.

 ### Maturity Questions
 #### Q 1